sainimitha/M1_TelephoneBilling_App/1_Requriements/README.md

 # DESCRIPTION

-Telecom Billing System, can perform and manage billing operations like they do in Telecom companies.
+Telephone Billing System, can perform and manage billing operations like they do in Telephonic companies.
 Here, we can add records with name, phone number and the amount of payment.
 You can view, modify, search and delete existing records.Using this we can also make payment by providing your phone number instead of name.
 All data added or modified are recorded in a file.
 This project will teach you how to add, list, edit, search and delete records using file handling.

 # FEATURES